top of page

 Similar shifts occurred in fourth-grade math and eighth-grade results in these same subjects.

-While Florida was implementing a multitude of school choice policies at the same time it was improving its educational outcomes, Kentucky’s academic trajectory remained stagnant and – relative to other states – even declined in some academic areas.
+While Florida was implementing a multitude of school choice policies and, at the same time, improving its educational outcomes, Kentucky’s academic trajectory remained stagnant and – relative to other states – even declined in some academic areas.

 For example, in 1992, Kentucky scored higher than Florida in NAEP fourth-grade reading results but was scoring significantly lower by 2019.